 Q: If someone wants to make a donation, how can they let you know?

 A: We have enough funds to finish construction.
 However, soon we will launch a smaller public campaign to seek financial support for the start-up of the new programs.

 Q: Will there be housing on the site?

 Q: When do you anticipate having your grand opening?

-A: We are preparing for a grand opening in September 2019!
+A: We are preparing for a grand opening in the Fall of 2019!